-The value for this investment is based upon a detailed study of the EL&F performance over the last financial year and projections through to June 2023.
-Further detail on the basis for the \$1.56 carrying value for each EL&F share as well as the background to the reversal of the impairment provision last year is provided in Note 15 of the financial statements.
+The value for this investment is based upon a detailed study of the EL&F performance over the last financial year and financial projections through to June 2025.
+Further detail on the basis for the \$1.65 carrying value for each EL&F share is provided in Note 15 of the financial statements.